rafaelgandi/famd/README.md

 ### navigator.require

-	<p>This method takes 2 parameters the second being optional.
+	<div>This method takes 2 parameters the second being optional.
 The first parameter is the complete path to the javascript
 	file to load.
-The second optional parameter is the callback to call when the script file is loaded.</p>
+The second optional parameter is the callback to call when the script file is loaded.</div>

-	<p>This is usually called above any famd module definition.
+	This is usually called above any famd module definition.
 This loads a script only once.
-Same concept as the php function
-	"require_once".
-Internally uses jQuery's getScript() method.</p>
+Same concept as the php function "require_once".
+Internally uses jQuery's getScript() method.

 ```JavaScript
 navigator.require('Mod.mod1.js');